What are antibiotics?

+Antibiotics may also be given to people at high risk of infection, but should NOT be taken to treat viral infections.
 This guide from the CDC can help you understand when antibiotics should be given, or avoided:

 Antibiotics are only needed for treating certain infections caused by bacteria.
 Viral illnesses cannot be treated with antibiotics.
 When an antibiotic is not prescribed, ask your healthcare professional for tips on how to relieve symptoms and feel better.

 |Bronchitis/chest cold (in otherwise health children and adults)*||✓||No*|

 * Studies show that in otherwise healthy children and adults, antibiotics for bronchitis won’t help you feel better.

 Antibiotics may be administered in a few forms: